 Drug crimes in Alabama are taken incredibly seriously.
-Depending on both the type of controlled substance, and the quantity of that substance found an individual can be facing a wide array of potential consequences.
+Depending on both the type of controlled substance and the quantity of that substance found, an individual can face a wide array of potential Alabama drug conviction consequences.
 Due to the severity of Alabama drug penalties, it is important that anyone facing such a charge contact an experienced attorney immediately.
 A knowledgeable drug lawyer will be able to build a strong defense to assist in lessening any potential penalties you may be facing.

 Degree of Drug Classification